 I’ve been thinking a lot about bodies lately.
-And by bodies, I don’t mean I’ve been checking out them boys at VASA and wanting to introduce myself whilst lifting 250 pound weights.
+And by bodies, I don’t mean I’ve been checking out them boys at the gym and wanting to introduce myself whilst lifting 250 pound weights.
 I mean my own and how much of a wonder it really, truly is.

-But as I think about this, especially during a time when my ED thoughts are more whispers in the wind instead of full on lightning strikes, I think of what a miracle my body is for still being here.
+But as I think about this, especially during a time when my eating disorder thoughts are more whispers in the wind instead of full on lightning strikes, I think of what a miracle my body is for still being here.
 Still showing up.
 Still becoming healthy.
 Still forgiving of the years of battle I’ve put it through.
 Still healing.
-I full-heartedly believe this is the case because my body is intertwined with my soul and my soul is divine; my soul is resilient because it is His and my body is amazing because He created it in His image.
+I full-heartedly believe this is the case because my body is intertwined with my soul and my soul is divine; my soul is resilient because it is eternal and my body is amazing because it was created by the greatest Creator.

 A philosopher by the name of Clement wrote:

 “For what enjoyment of nature is there,…what relish of the elements, which is not imparted to the soul by means of the body?
 Is it not by its means that the soul is supported by the entire apparatus of the senses-the sight, the hearing, the taste, the smell, the touch?
 Is it not by its means that it has a sprinkling of the divine power?
 The flesh, which is accounted the minister and servant of the soul, turns out to be also its associate and co-heir.”

 I love this because in it he teaches that our bodies are allies with our soul.
 We are to work together in order to progress and become.